Donczew Lab

 Magdalena Donczew, Ph.D.

 Magda earned her PhD from the University of Wroclaw where she studied differentiation and chromosome segregation of Streptomyces venezuelae.
 She later switched her research interests to the mechanisms of drug resistance in pathogenic bacteria.
 She did post-doctoral research in the Sherman laboratory at the University of Washington.
 Her project focused on applying microscopic tools to characterize mechanisms underlying drug-induced phenotypic heterogeneity in Mycobacterium tuberculosis.
 She joined the Donczew lab in September 2022 as a Staff Scientist.
-She continues her interests in the mechanisms of drug response and resistance and is currently exploring how healthy and diseased eukaryotic cells respond to anti-cancer drugs targeting chromatin readers from the BET family.
 Outside the lab, she enjoys spending time with her family, hiking and traveling.

 John Ridenour, Ph.D.